web-apps-in-lisp/web-apps-in-lisp.github.io/content/building-blocks/users-and-passwords.md

 +++

 We don't know of a Common Lisp framework that will create users and roles for you and protect your routes.
-You'll have to write some Lisp.
+You'll have to either write some Lisp, either use an external tool (such as Keycloak) that will provide all the user management.

 {{% notice info %}}

 Stay tuned!
 We are on to something.

 {{% /notice %}}

 ## Creating users